kory75/CharacterSheetGenerator/README.md

-CharacterSheetGenerator
+#CharacterSheetGenerator
 =======================

 Ultimate character sheet generator project.
-All in one files with random generator, saving and printing.
+Compact solution with random generator, saving and printing, they are all able to work from filesystem.

-Rules:
-Any tech is welcomed as long it satisfies the following requirements:
-Free,
-Multiplatform,
+##Parameters

 Easy to download and use(no installing process or dependencies except if online available for example jQuery, google apis etc ).
 Offers Manual and Randomised Character Generation and edition.
-Able to save and load the data locally( or through free storage like Google API).
+Able to save and load the data locally ( or through free storage like Google API).
 Can print a character sheet resembling the original character sheets.

-You can do more like Create PDF etc...
+May will do even more like PDFs etc...

+/Doc/Use Case Overview.jpg

+##Technology
+Opensource only
+Multiplatform
+HTML5, js, jQuery, Bootstrap, CSS, Sass, AngularJs

+##Current Character Sheet Generators

+Paranoia 2nd Edition - Alpha

+Call of Chtulhu - Alpha

 Licence:
 GPLv2